Compare mortgage rates instantly. Starting at 4.55%

 No, not all provinces in Canada have land transfer tax.
 The provinces that have land transfer tax are:

-Some areas in Canada will charge both provincial and municipal land transfer tax.
+Few areas in Canada will charge both provincial and municipal land transfer tax.
+In fact, only three cities in Canada have both: Toronto, Montreal and Halifax.

 All other remaining provinces and territories charge registration fees based on the value of the property being bought or transferred.
 These fees are usually much lower compared to typical Canadian land transfer tax rates.